 Most people know strength training is very different from training for a marathon.
 But did you know adding muscle size requires a training stimulus very different from that of increasing muscle strength or power?
-The art of adding muscle size is called Hypertrophy, and that’s what we’ll be focusing on in our upcoming 4 week series for men (non members price is $165).
+The art of adding muscle size is called Hypertrophy, and that’s what we’ll be focusing on in our newly added Hypertrophy class for men (non-members price is $155).

 Exercises for Hypertrophy